HL7NZ/cca/input/pagecontent/index.md

 Refer to the spec for details on how a client might consume a PlanDefinition.

+### Examples
+Examples are found at the top of each resource.

 ### Using this guide

 * The [Profiles](profiles.html) tab contains the profiles defined by this IG